mmcc007/screenshots/README.md

     screenshots -m comparison
     ```
     _Screenshots_ will compare the new screenshots with the recorded screenshots and generate a 'diff' image for each screenshot that does not compare.
 The diff image highlights the differences in red.

+# Archive Mode
+To generate screenshots for local use, such as generating reports of changes to UI over time, etc... use 'archive' mode.

+To enable this mode:
+1. Add the location of your archive directory to screenshots.yaml:
+    ```yaml
+    archive: /tmp/screenshots_archive
+    ```
+1. Run _Screenshots_ with:
+    ````
+    $ screenshots -m archive
+    ````

 # Integration with Fastlane
 Since _Screenshots_ is intended to be used with Fastlane, after _Screenshots_ completes, the images can be found in your project at:
 ````